axonivy/vscode-extensions/README.md

 - `yarn download:engine`: download and unpack the latest master engine
 - `yarn package`: package the extension as .vsix file

-## VS Code dev env

-Simply run the `Start VSCode Extension` launch config.
+## Debugging the extension

+Make sure that all packages are installed, i.e. run `yarn`.
+Building and packaging are not needed.
+Simply start the `Run Extension` launch config, which will also activate the watch mode.

 ## Connect to another Ivy Engine

 If you do not want to use the embedded engine as backend, you can define an alternative under `VS Code Settings / Axon Ivy`.

-Simply uncheck `Run Embedded Engine` and set `Engine Url` you want to use.
+Simply uncheck `Engine: Run By Extension` and set `Engine: Url` you want to use.

 ## Integration Tests

 Playwright tests can be executed against VSCode Insiders or openvscode-server

-### VSCode Insiders
+### VS Code Insiders

 - `yarn test:playwright:download:vscode`: download latest VSCode Insiders
 - `yarn test:playwright`: run all tests against electron app